TheChymera/chymeric_tutorials/source/_posts/2014-02-03-cheat-sheet.markdown

 ```bash
 scp -r user@your.server.example.com:/path/to/your/files /your/desired/destination
 ```

+Keep in mind that `/path/to/your/files` is an absolute path.
+If you do not have root access on your server, use a `home/directory/relative/path` (without the initial slash).

 ## List Files Versioned with Git
 To get a list of all the files in your git repository (excluding untracked files from your repo directory), run the following: